Putting Paul Chen Swords to the test – the Practical Plus Katana!

 And as a result I struck out with all my might, expecting a fairly difficult cut.

-But it wasn't neccessary...
+But it wasn't necessary...

 The blade passed easily and cleanly through the mat, the bamboo (it actually hit a nodule, making the cut even harder than I had intended) and out the other side again without a bare minimum of resistance.
-As usual, the blade showed no ill effects whatsoever and it was only then that I began to truly appreciate how sharp these Paul Chen swords really are.

 Since then I have performed numerous other test cutting exercises like the ones above, and on all occasions these swords have never ceased to impress me.

-And I can't stress enough that whenever you handle one of these Paul Chen swords, you
+And I can't stress enough that whenever you handle one of these Paul Chen swords, you REALLY need to respect their keen cutting edge!

 As stated at the start of this review, maybe I was lucky - maybe I just ended up with a much better quality PPK than usual.

 The reality is that due to the aforementioned quality control problems with this line, it is important to buy these Paul Chen swords from a dealer who inspects the blades prior to shipping rather than to leave it to chance.
-This is especially important considering the recent influx of cheaply made PPK look-alikes appearing on the market, making buying these swords at the lowest price on ebay something of a dangerous proposition...
+This is especially important considering the recent influx of cheaply made PPK look-alikes appearing on the market, making buying these swords at the lowest price on eBay something of a dangerous proposition...

-But after all is said and done - if you get a good PPK, the balance between beauty and functionality is exceptional and certainly these Paul Chen swords are a very good deal for the money.
+But after all is said and done - if you get a good PPK, the

+I hope this information on Paul Chen swords and the Hanwei forge has been helpful.
 To return to A Beginners Guide to Authentic Japanese Swords from Putting Paul Chen Swords to the test – the Practical Plus Katana!, click here.